October Gardening Guide: What to plant NOW in the month of October

 Check out my How to Grow Squash and Zucchini From Seed YouTube video tutorial.

-Cucumbers - In warmer climates, the Asian cultivars of cucumbers grow better during the high heat of summer.
-But now that things are cooling down, I can grow market or pickling types of cucumbers very easily.
+Garden zones 11 and up can direct sow seeds for small cucumber varities because they start producing very early.
 Direct sow 2-3 seeds per mound OR I make a trench in a straight row right under my trellis, sprinkle in seeds pretty densely, and grow a bunch of cucumbers.
 Have BT spray handy in case you get worm damage and spray with 1 cup hydrogen peroxide per gallon of water if you get powdery mildew or other leaf diseases.
-My personal favorites for pickling are Beit Alpha and Wisconsin 58 SMR.
+Try early maturing varities of cucumbers like Perisian Gherkin, Little Leaf, and Spacemaster.

 Check out my YouTube video tutorial on How to Grow Cucumbers from seed to harvest, for more tips.